GoogleCloudPlatform/terraform-example-foundation-app/app-foundation/README.md

 # terraform-example-foundation-app/app-foundation

 ## Overview
-The `app-foundation` folder contains several distinct Terraform configurations that can supplement the CFT to deploy the necessary foundation for the Bank of Anthos example application.
-These configurations are meant to fit into the framework defined by [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation).
+The `app-foundation` folder contains additional Terraform configurations required for Bank Of Anthos deployment and are meant to fit into the framework defined by [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation).
 Each folder contains its own directory that must be applied separately, and in sequence, to correctly deploy the application.
 The necessary steps are outlined below for the relevant folders.

 ### [3. networks](./3-networks/)